Neon-Raven-Games/RavenTogetherPublic/README.md

 Even $5 keeps the lights on.
 Literally.

 *“Neon Raven™ and Raven Together™ are the ongoing works of Michael Ross.
 All rights reserved.
 Unauthorized use prohibited.”*
-> Raven Together is the first public-facing phase of a much larger vision.
+> 🚧 Still cleaning up.
+Full docs and demo incoming.
+Raven Together is the first public-facing phase of a much larger vision.
 It starts with pixel art, but it doesn’t end there.

 ## User Testimony
 - "… but it looks so continuous.
 Like didn’t you close the software once?"